Scripting interceptors

 This type of script is invoked before claims transformation pipeline is run.
 The advantage of an intercepter compared to a custom claims transformation is that it allows for use cases requiring user interactions.

-You can use a script of this type to create an Interceptor to use for a Service Provider.
+You can use a script of this type to create an interceptor to use for a Service Provider.

 Example